CrisSal2/LogoSVG/README.md

 - Node.js must be installed

-- Using the command line, install inquirer with the following command: npm i inquirer@8.2.4
+- Using the command line, install inquirer with the following command: npm install

-- Using the command line, install jest with the following command: npm i jest

 - Now you can run the application with the following command: node index.js